jessfraz/blog/content/post/home-hardware-part-one.md

     If you're my friend and I know you won't make me do tech support, maybe I'll give you one of the extra assembled boards.
 That's a very short list.
     Those people know who they are.

+[^swearing]: I wanted to make sure you all knew I wrote this, not an LLM,
+    so there's a lot of cursing.

 [^proxy]: [ESPHome's Bluetooth proxy
     documentation](https://esphome.io/components/bluetooth_proxy/).
 These